memgraph/memgraph/docs/dev/lcp.md

 cases.
 It is usually needed when you set `:capnp-init nil`, so that you can correctly initialize the builder.

-Similarly, `:capnp-load` expects a function taking a reader and a member, then returns a C++ block.
+Similarly, `:capnp-load` expects a function taking a reader, C++ member and Cap'n Proto member,  then returns a C++ block.

 Example: